 News and Updates (23)

-During the conference, we also celebrate 30 years of international cooperation and take the first steps into Workability International’s fourth decade of championing the rights to work for people with disabilities.
+We celebrated 30 years of international cooperation as Workability International stepped into our fourth decade of championing the rights to work for people with disabilities.

 Did you know?